DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "You and me...?"

 As one would expect, Jeanne was speechless at this unexpected remark.
-And Fairin, who was besides her, raised eyebrow in surprise.
+And Farin, who was besides her, raised eyebrow in surprise.
 In in front of these two...

 "Agge, and Gerr"